sikalabsx/master/README.md

 # sikalabsx/master

-This project contains the binaries of the `master` branch of the SikaLabs tools.
+This project contains the binaries of the `master` branch of the SikaLabs tools [slu](https://github.com/sikalabs/slu), [slr](https://github.com/sikalabs/slr), and [tergum](https://github.com/sikalabs/tergum).
 It's intended to be used for quick installation of the latest development version without need of the release.

 ## Install on Mac